-Law enforcement agents and journalists love those stories—they publicize the "success" of the war on drugs, and they offer the journalists great visuals and great numbers.
-Helpful police flacks always provide some sexy dollar figures—cocaine or heroin or meth with a street value of $3.3 million, $20 million, $73 million, $2 billion, $4 billion.
+Law enforcement agents and journalists both love those stories — they publicize the “success” of the war on drugs, and they offer the journalists great visuals and great numbers.
+Helpful police flacks always provide some sexy dollar figures — cocaine with a street value of $3.3 million, $20 million, $73 million, $2 billion.

-This has been going on forever.
-In a 1991 San Francisco case, billed as the biggest heroin bust ever, television cameras panned over 59 boxes containing 1,080 pounds of heroin—enough to supply each of the country's estimated 500,000 heroin addicts for a month.
+In a 1991 San Francisco case, billed as the biggest heroin bust ever, television cameras panned over 59 boxes containing 1,080 pounds of heroin — enough to supply each of the country’s estimated 500,000 heroin addicts for a month.
 Drug war officials said the street value of the heroin was $2.7 billion to $4 billion.

-It's true that the drug warriors are interdicting more drugs at our borders all the time.
-Seizures of cocaine have risen dramatically since President Ronald Reagan revved up the drug war in the 1980s.
+It’s true that the drug warriors are interdicting more drugs at our borders all the time.
+Seizures of cocaine rose from 20,000 pounds in 1983 to 179,000 pounds in 1989 to 239,000 pounds in 1997.
 But does that indicate success?
-More likely, it means that more drugs are crossing our borders, and officials are interdicting about the same percentage as before.
-The street prices of cocaine and heroin have been falling for years, a pretty good indication that plenty of both are still crossing our borders.
+More likely, it means that more drugs are crossing our borders and officials are interdicting about the same percentage as before.

-As Mark A. R. Kleiman, a leading drug policy scholar, said back in 1991 about the California raid, "For any shipment like this that you catch, you can assume that many more get through."
+As Mark A. R. Kleiman, a specialist on drug policy at Harvard University, said about the California raid, “For any shipment like this that you catch, you can assume that many more get through.”

-The Drug Enforcement Agency and other law enforcement organizations are bureaucracies, and like all bureaucracies they tend to be inefficient.
-Police officers and drug agents are paid whether they slow drug traffic or not.
+The Drug Enforcement Administration and other law enforcement agencies are bureaucracies, and like all bureaucracies they tend to be inefficient.
+Police officers and drug agents get paid whether they slow drug traffic or not.
 In fact, they may receive more funding if the drug problem gets worse.
 Drug dealers, on the other hand, are entrepreneurs.
 If they outwit the officers, they make big money.
 That economic incentive spurs creativity, innovation, and efficiency.

-"We've cut off the head of the dragon," said Robert Bender, head of the DEA’s San Francisco office, in announcing that heroin bust back in 1991.
+“We’ve cut off the head of the dragon,” said Robert Bender, head of the DEA’s San Francisco office, in announcing the 1991 heroin bust.

-But in the decades since, the DEA has discovered that it had cut off the head, not of a dragon, but of a Hydra—the nine-headed monster in Greek mythology that couldn't be killed because whenever one of its heads was cut off, two more grew to replace it.
-Is there any reason to hope that this latest Coast Guard triumph will be any different?
+But in the years that followed, the DEA discovered that it had cut off the head, not of a dragon, but of a Hydra — the nine‐headed monster in Greek mythology that couldn’t be killed because whenever one of its heads was cut off, two more grew to replace it.
+Now, we’ve cut off 100 heads of the drug‐smuggling cartels.
+Will 200 more grow back to replace them?